 This entry is part of a series of articles we’ll be sharing about Virtual Design + Construction (VDC) at Barton Malow

-With the Quality Improvement Platform (QIP) being launched and a new Construction Quality Standard Practice being implemented in July, it is evident that quality is becoming a focal point for continual improvement.
-VDC has recognized there is a great opportunity to partner with the Construction Quality team and utilize the technology tools available to help Construction Quality achieve their objectives.
+With the launch of Barton Malow’s Quality Improvement Platform (QIP) last summer and a Construction Quality Standard Practice now in effect, there’s no secret that quality is huge focal point for continuous improvement.
+Barton Malow’s VDC realizes this, and we also realize the value of partnering with the Construction Quality team to together utilize the tools available to meet both of our respective objectives.